December 3, 2025

 To help keep your information safe, use strong PINs or passwords to unlock your phone and access mobile apps.
 This is still important, even if you use other password authentication methods such as fingerprint or facial recognition, as your PIN can still be used to enter your phone.

-You can do this in your sleep (quite literally) by turning on automatic software updates and selecting a time to complete.
+Updating your device regularly will give you access to the latest security improvements.
+You can schedule the update to happen overnight by turning on automatic software updates and selecting a time to complete.
 For your app updates, follow these instructions for Apple and these for Google.

 When you’re out and about, keep an eye on your phone and don’t let it get into the hands of strangers.
 Fraudsters may try to befriend you, or claim they are in an emergency to get access to your device.
-Be wary of this strategy and, if someone genuinely needs help, perhaps call on their behalf rather than lending them your phone.
+Be wary of this strategy and, if someone genuinely needs help, consider calling on their behalf rather than lending them your phone.

-Avoid messaging or scrolling while walking.
+Avoid messaging or scrolling while walking, especially in crowded cities and places you’re not familiar with.
 With your head in your phone, you’re less aware of what’s going on around you.
-Not only does this increase the risk of walking into a lamppost, but it also makes it easier for your phone to be snatched and for someone to access your information whilst the device is unlocked.
+This makes it easier for your phone to be snatched and for someone to access your information whilst the device is unlocked.

 Your phone is not as useful to someone unless it’s unlocked, or the person knows your PIN.
 In public, keep your PIN and login details hidden so if someone does steal your phone, they cannot access your information.

-As the world becomes more digital and the days of carrying dozens of cards becomes a thing of the past, you may want to ditch your physical wallet and put your bank card in the back of your phone.
+As the world becomes more digital and the days of carrying dozens of cards becomes a thing of the past, you may not want to have a physical wallet and instead put your bank card in the back of your phone.

 But be careful as, if these two items get into the wrong person’s hands, someone could register your card to their device.
 Criminals can do this by entering your card details into a banking app, and then reading the verification code from the locked screen of your stolen phone.